-- Solar for Schools raises the money to pay for the solar panels. - We then work with the school to install the best system size for the site. - The school is then given first access use of the clean electricity, with the CBS securing a low cost for the school. - 4 100% of all project profit goes back to the school to provide a new source of income. - Solar for Schools looks after the solar panels and provides education for students: with no liabilities or costs for the school
+- The Solar for Schools CBS raises the money to pay for the solar panels. - Solar Options for Schools then works with the school to install the best system size for the site. - The school is then given first access use of the clean electricity, with the CBS securing a low cost for the school.

+- Any profits go back to the member schools to provide an additional source of income. - Solar Options for Schools looks after the solar panels and provides education for students: with no liabilities or costs for the school.